Many victims of betrayal and emotional abuse are unknowingly victims of marital rape, or wife rape, as well.

 Dr. Jill Manning

-When women are sexually abused by their partner, trust is severed and women face the debilitating effects of betrayal trauma.
+When men sexually abuse their wives, trust is severed.
+Women face the debilitating effects of betrayal trauma.
 The road to healing from betrayal trauma is not easy, but it is possible if women find safety, practice self-care, and receive validating support.

 Pornography Plays A Part In Wife Rape

 Researchers are finding that pornography may have an impact on marital rape.